noelmathewisaac/shopee-best-coder-2019/round-2/README.md

 ### **Tips:**

-1) You are advised to run your tests on a sample of the dataset first.2) If you are unable to solve the entire problem within the time limit, create the output csv with the required number of columns and rows based on a subset of the problem first.
+1) You are advised to run your tests on a sample of the dataset first.
+2) If you are unable to solve the entire problem within the time limit, create the output csv with the required number of columns and rows based on a subset of the problem first.

 ### **Teams which do not make a successful submission for both rounds of the competition will not be considered for the overall ranking.**